iArnold/Xiangqi/README.md

 inside your changed code.
 If you do not want such a command window to appear you compile using
 	do/args %red.r "-c -t Windows %../xiangqi/xiangqi/xiangqi-console.red"
+Because the program needs to load the images for the pieces you must make sure the folder the program is in contains the images folder and images.
+(Or you copy the program from the Red folder over to the Xiangqi/xiangqi folder

 Testprograms
 ------------